 Real year-on-year growth in private sector credit extension was negative during 2009 and the first half of 2010.
 During mid-2010 to mid-2011, real credit growth was in positive territory but only to the tune of 3% y/y, on average.
-Real credit growth showed virtually no movement in the second half of 2011.
-During the first half of 2012, credit growth accelerated slightly, rising by 1,3% y/y.
-In nominal, terms during the first seven months of 2012, total credit extended to the household sector grew by 7,2% y/y.
-"Other loans and advances" grew the fastest, by 16,3% y/y followed by instalment sales credit (12,9%).
-Mortgage advances growth was again negative in real terms and grew by only 2,3% y/y.
-Mortgage advances comprised 50% of all loans, while "other loans and advances" constituted 37% of the total.
+Real credit growth showed virtually no movement during the second half of 2011.
+Credit growth picked up slightly in 2012, rising by 3,8% y/y in the third quarter.
+In nominal, terms during the first eleven months of 2012, total credit extended to the household sector grew by 7,8% y/y.
+"Other loans and advances" grew the fastest, by 16,7% y/y followed by instalment sales credit (14,3%).
+Mortgage advances growth was again very low and amounted to only 2,2% y/y.
+Mortgage advances comprised 50% of all loans, while "other loans and advances" constituted 38% of the total.